core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

 The Object-Security option includes the OSCORE flag byte ({{compression}}), the Sender Sequence Number and the Sender ID when present ({{context}}).
-The detailed format is specified in {{compression}}.
+The detailed format and length is specified in {{compression}}.
 If the OSCORE flag byte is all zero (0x00) the Option value SHALL be empty (Option Length = 0).
 An endpoint receiving a CoAP message without payload, that also contains an Object-Security option SHALL treat it as malformed and reject it.

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
 Whether error responses contain the Object-Security option depends on the error type (see {{processing}}).

-Since the payload and most options are encrypted (see {{protected-fields}}), and the corresponding plain text message fields of the original are not included in the OSCORE message, the processing of these fields does not expand the total message size.

 A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request (see {{coap-coap-proxy}}).
 As the compressed COSE Object is included in the cache key, messages with the Object-Security option will never generate cache hits.
 For Max-Age processing (see {{max-age}}).